A Comparison of Likelihood-Free Methods With and Without Summary Statistics

 Here we consider an example in stereological extremes, originally explored in the likelihood-free setting by \citet{bortot+cs07}.
 During the process of steel production, the occurrence of microscopic particles, called inclusions, is a critical measure of the quality of steel.
 It is desirable that the inclusions are kept under a certain threshold, since steel fatigue is believed to start from the largest inclusion within the block. \citet{bortot+cs07} develop a new model for inclusions.
 The stochastic model generates a random number of inclusions, and for each inclusion, the largest principal diameter of an ellipsoidal model of the inclusion in the $2$-dimensional cross-section.
 We refer the reader to \citet{bortot+cs07} for more details, and \citet{anderson+c02} for an earlier mathematical modelling approach.

 The model contains three parameters, $\theta = (\lambda,\sigma,\xi)$.
 Here $\lambda$ is the rate parameter of a homogenous Poisson process describing the locations of the inclusions, and $(\sigma,\xi)$ are the (scale, shape) parameters of a generalised Pareto distribution related to the size of the inclusions.
+For more details on the model, see Appendix C of the supplementary material.
 The prior distribution is $\mathcal{U}(30,200) \times \mathcal{U}(0,15) \times \mathcal{U}(-3,3)$.
-If we denote the vector of observed inclusions by $S$, then the observed data is $\y = (S, |S|)$ where $|S|$ represents the number of inclusion.
+If we denote the vector of observed inclusions by $S$, then the observed data is $\y = (S, |S|)$ where $|S|$ represents the number of inclusions.
 Here we consider two datasets, the first simulated from the model with true parameter $(100, 2, -0.1)$ and the second being a real dataset as analysed in \citet{bortot+cs07}.